-I’m a thirty-something sociotechnical systems engineer with math, philosophy, history, computer science, economics, law, psychology, geography and social science under a shapeless academic belt.
+I’m a thirty-something generalist with “Analyst” as a job title and with math, philosophy, history, computer science, economics, law, psychology, geography and social science under a shapeless academic belt.
 As a result my thoughts are mostly about how different fields of study, ways of thinking and people differ from each other and how some pattern somewhere looks like another pattern somewhere else.

 If there was a real field called “Everything Studies” where you got to apply patterns to things and integrate models and theories from different fields into a “System of Systems”, I’d be all over it.

 One thing I do focus my efforts on is erisology, a made-up word for a hypothetical integrated field that does part of what I’d wish “Everything Studies” would do.
 Erisology is about disagreement (as in, difference of opinion) and argumentation (actual argumentation, not the idealized type you study in philosophy classes), drawing on many bodies of knowledge to make sense of the backlground reasons for the complicated process that is verbal conflict.
 Doing that has become more easier and more relevant now since there’s so much of it to see online (82% of everything on the internet is people arguing at each other and the rest is porn and cats).
 The conspicuous dysfunctionality of most of this cries out for explanation.